Advanced Accelerator Applications: Studies

 FDA approval of Lutathera was ultimately supported by two clinical studies.
 NETTER-1, a Phase 3 study, was a randomized clinical trial which included patients with a severe form of somatostatin receptor-positive NETs.
 The study compared Lutathera treatment with a standard dose of octreotided LAR against a high-dose of octreotide LAR.
 Researchers measured tumor growth after the course of the treatment, also known as progression-free survival.
 The study concluded that patients who were treated with Lutathera lived substantially longer compared to those who only received the octreotide treatment.
 They experienced a 79% reduction in death and cancer progression.

 The Netherlands study gathered several patients with somatostatin receptor-positive tumors, including patients with GEP-NETs.
 The study found that 16% of patients with GEP-NETs, who were treated with Lutathera, experienced complete or partial tumor shrinkage.
 As a result, a pre-planned interim overall survival analysis found that Lutathera treatment lead to a 48% reduction in risk of death.

 Common Grade 3-4 Adverse Reactions

 Advances

 Lutathera is a major technological advancement for the detection of tumors.
 Diagnostic imaging that relies on dotatates can now rely on Lutathera to locate somatostatin receptor-positive tumors by tagging them with its radioactive component.
 This tagging of tumors will allow them to become more visible during positron emission tomography (PET) scans.
 With LU-177 dotatates, more somatostatin receptor-positive GEP-NET patients can be identified for treatment of the disease.

+LysaKare

+LysaKare received a marketing authorisation valid throughout the EU on 25 July 2019.

+LysaKare protect the kidneys from radiation damage during cancer treatment with a radioactive medicine called lutetium (177Lu) oxodotreotide.
+LysaKare is for use in adults and contains the active substances arginine and lysine.